astract-code/lusapp-backend/replit.md

 - **Race moderation** - Admin panel at `/admin` provides inline editing for both pending and approved races with XSS protection

 The admin web interface features:
-- Manual race entry with comprehensive country list (197 countries across all 6 continents)
+- Manual race entry with comprehensive country dropdown list (197 countries across all 6 continents, alphabetically sorted)
 - **Sport taxonomy consistency** - Dropdown menus for Sport Category and Distance/Type that exactly match the mobile app's taxonomy to prevent data entry errors
+- Country field uses scrollable dropdown instead of text input for consistent data entry
 - Inline editing for races at any status (pending or approved)
 - CSV bulk upload with duplicate detection
 - HTTP Basic Authentication security